seantiz/piecesvelte/README.md

-# Setup Your Copilot with SvelteKit (Unofficial Readme)
+# Setup Your Pieces Copilot SDK with SvelteKit

 ![Svelte and Pieces OS Client](/src/lib/images/reshead.svg)

-The unofficial readme (awaiting approval by the Pieces for Developers team) below assumes you're running a bash terminal on MacOS or Linux, but the steps shouldn't differ too much if you're using shell commands on Windows or another operating system.
+The readme below assumes you're running a bash terminal on MacOS or Linux, but the steps shouldn't differ too much if you're using shell commands on Windows or another operating system.

 ## Create Svelte App